ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 +--------------------+-------------------------------------------------------------------------------------+
 ```

-Now you have deployed a subnet to mainnet by using 2 ledgers to accomplish a multisig process!
+Now you have deployed a subnet to `Mainnet` by using 2 ledgers to accomplish a multisig process!

 ## Create and sign multisig txs with the addValidator command